ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 > [!TIP]
 > We recommend testing with a few users who are included in Information Barriers policies, as well as with a few users who are not included in those policies.

+## What if something goes wrong?

+If you make a mistake with an Information Barriers policy, or find that it's not working as expected, you can edit or remove the policy.

+To do that, follow these steps:

+1.

 ## Related articles

 [Get an overview of Information Barriers](information-barriers.md)